pen-lang/pen/doc/src/references/language/syntax.md

 It imports a function in a foreign language.

-You can specify calling convention of foreign languages in a format of string literals after `import foreign` optionally.
+You can specify calling convention of foreign languages in a format of string literals after `import foreign` keywords optionally.
 Currently, only the C calling convention is supported as `"c"`.

 See [FFI](/guides/ffi.md) for more details.